 The Maiden tower might not seem like much but it has significant cultural importance.
 Try to imagine how the surroundings looked back when the foundations were first set, you might find yourself in some kind of One Thousand and One Nights tale.

-Listed as a UNESCO Historical Monument, the tower has significant cultural importance for Azerbaijan.
+Listed as a UNESCO Historical Monument, the tower has significant cultural importance to Azerbaijan.
 Its image appears on the currency and is an official national emblem.
 There’s even a ballet named after it.

 Standing at just under 100ft tall and looking a little jaded, the tower is impressive more for its ability to endure centuries of war, weather, and invaders.
 Nobody really knows who build the tower, why it was constructed in this fashion, and what it was designed to do.